chetankala/Revature-Notes/Week 12-devops-python/devops-studyguide.md

         - `ec2-x-x-x-x.compute-1.amazonaws.com`: Public DNS of the EC2 instance.

 - **It is impossible to reassign a new key to an EC2 instance after it is created.**
-    - **False**: You can reassign a new key pair by creating a new image (AMI) of the instance or by mounting the EBS volume on another instance to change they key configuration.
+    - **False**: You can reassign a new key pair by creating a new image (AMI) of the instance or by mounting the EBS volume on another instance to change the key configuration.

 - **How do you secure EC2?** (Select all valid options)
     - Use **Security Groups** and **Network ACLs** to control traffic.